Constitution of Iceland: Amendments to the Constitution

 The 79th Article of the Constitution describes how to enact amendments to the constitution.
 In order for an amendment to be passed, it must be approved by two consecutive parliamentary assemblies, with a general election in between.
 The president of Iceland must also confirm any amendment as provided by general law.

 Several articles in the constitution, however, are exempt from this process and can be changed by ordinary legislation.
 For example, the 35th article deals with the assembly time of Parliament, and this may be changed by general law.
 The 62nd article defines the State Church to be the Evangelical Lutheran Church.
 This may also be changed by general law, provided it is confirmed by a referendum available by secret ballot to all those able to vote.

 Constitutional reform (2010–2013)

 Between 2010 and 2013, in the wake of the Kitchenware Revolution, Iceland's constitution was proposed to be revised through the world's first crowd-sourced constitution.
-On October 20, 2012 an advisory referendum secured the support of 64.2% of the Icelandic citizens.
-However, the constitutional reform eventually failed.
+On 20 October 2012 an advisory referendum secured the support of 64.2% of the Icelandic citizens.
+However, the constitutional reform had not been implemented as of 2024, despite continued public support.